 Highlights: Humorous, Intelligent, Gregarious.

-Not only are they intelligent, but they’re also quite funny with a quirky personality.
+Not only are they intelligent, but they’re also quite funny with a quirky personality that’ll win over your heart.
 There is never a dull moment with a Havanese dog.

 50. West Highland White Terrier